-The Tahoe Rim Trail (TRT) takes you within 1/2 mile of the summit.
+The Tahoe Rim Trail (TRT) takes you within 1/3rd mile of the summit.
 It is accessed from U.S. Highway 50, easy to reach from Carson City and Reno, Nevada.
-The trail takes you just over 5 1/2 miles up on a high ridge below the peak, and a road takes you another 1/2 mile or so up to the summit.
+The trail takes you just over 5 2/3rds miles up on a high ridge below the peak, and a road takes you another 1/3rd mile or so up to the summit.

 Hike the TRT until you reach a fence and a dirt road.
 Look to your right and you will see the summit plateau rise approximately 260 feet above you.
 There is communication equipment right next to the true summit.
-Follow the road for just under 1/2 mile to the summit and enjoy the view!
+Follow the road for just over a third of a mile to the summit and enjoy the view!

 The Tahoe Rim Trail route is roughly 6 miles to reach the summit of Snow Valley Peak from Spooner Summit.
 Spooner Summit is at an elevation of 7156 feet, and some minor descents along the trail cause the total elevation gain to be about 2,400 feet.

 You can descend via the North Canyon Route

 which takes you back to Spooner Lake, for which you need to take the Spooner Lake loop trail back to the Tahoe Rim Trail and Spooner Summit.
 This is roughly the same distance given the extra walking it takes to get back to Spooner Summit.